iriusrisk/bdd-security/README.md

 # Overview
 BDD-Security is a framework written in Java and based on JBehave and Selenium 2 (WebDriver) that uses predefined security tests and an integrated security scanner to perform automated security assessments of web applications.
+The test are dynamic and can be run against any web application or web service and _do not require access to the source_.

 - [Detailed introduction](http://www.continuumsecurity.net/bdd-intro.html)
 - [Getting Started](http://www.continuumsecurity.net/bdd-getstarted.html)